 I am absolutely crazy about Thai food.
 When we lived in the apartment we had the BEST EVER Thai restaurant right across the street from us called Phuket Thai.
 We were there often……..I won’t even tell you how often because it’s embarrassing.
 This is the place that got me hooked on sticky rice.
 I absolutely needed to learn how to make it at home.
 I tried time and time again but never could quite get it the same as the restaurants.
 The texture just was never right.
 This kit changed that all for me and I can make the perfect Thai sticky rice anytime I want right in my own kitchen.
 This is great since we have now moved to a house over a half hour away from our go-to Thai restaurant!

 I like to make it on a day I plan to be home because the rice has to soak for 4-6 hours before it’s steamed.
 Totally worth it.
 At times, I have soaked the rice overnight or set it in a bowl on the counter when I left for the day.
-After the soaking period, it’s super simple – put it in the basket wrapped with cheese cloth and let it cook.
+After the soaking period, it’s super simple.
+You just put in the basket wrapped with cheese cloth and let it cook.
 That’s all there is to it.

 This goes great as a side dish to any Thai dish (my favorites being this Pad Thai or Peanut Chicken Tacos) and it’s best dipped in some peanut sauce!
 If I didn’t bore you to tears yet and you are still reading, God bless your soul.
+For a light meal, this Thai sticky rice would go well with this Thai Cashew Chicken Salad from my friend Tanya.
 Have a great day!